Wolox/dictum/README.md

 This will create a basic Rspec configuration for Dictum in `spec/support/spec_helper.rb` or `PATH_TO_HELPER_FILE`, along with Dictum's initializer file (`/config/initializers/dictum.rb`).

-To document an endpoint, you have to append `dictum: true` to your controllers tests `it` statements, as shown below:
+To document an endpoint, you have to append `dictum: true` to your controller's `it` statements, as shown below:

 ```ruby
 # spec/controllers/my_resource_controller_spec.rb